 For some, ensuring businesses and their workers have the resources they need for a safe workplace is an afterthought—for us, it's a priority.

-We live to put care to work for the 56,000 plus businesses we protect across the great state of Colorado.
+We live to care for the 53,000 plus businesses we protect across the great state of Colorado.
 Customers choose us because we go beyond great coverage with our free, expert safety services and robust return to work program for injured workers.

 Receiving a free online policy quote takes 90 seconds or less.
 You can also connect with one of our many trusted agent partners to learn if Pinnacol is the best choice for you.